LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Claude Monet       | Au Petit-Gennevilliers        | $12,838,107 ($11,365,000)     | 12 May 2016  |
+    sideGalleryImages:
+      - imageTitle: Monet's Au Petit-Gennevilliers was sold by Christie's New York for
+          $11.3665 million in May 2016
+        imageUrl: /assets/expensive-paintings-claude-monet-au-petit-gennevilliers.jpg
   - textTitle: "Monet: Weeping Willow"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of